appium/appium/docs/en/contributing-to-appium/developers-overview.md

 1. Check out and pull the latest `gh-pages` branch
 1. Follow the setup guide in the README.md
 1. Generate the docs by running `npm run build:docs`
-1. Test by running `npm run serve` and navigating to https://localhost:4000/
 1. Make a new branch
 1. Commit and push changes and make a pull request to have changes merged into `gh-pages`